 Your inbound marketing content calendar will be the guide that helps you achieve SMART marketing goals.
 But, for it to be effective, it needs to include the right elements.
 These include:

-- Subject: This isn't the same as a title, instead it's the overall subject that you want to cover or the question that you want to answer in your post.
+- Subject: This isn't the same as a title.
+Instead, it's the overall subject you want to cover or the question you want to answer in your post.
 Some also call this a vision or purpose.

 - Call-to-action: Having a call to action is essential to effective inbound marketing.
 At the end of every post, you need to offer something valuable to your reader that makes sense with your post.
 This will turn site visitors into leads, which can increase your sales.

 - Links: Your content calendar should always include a link to the working draft of the post.
 Generally, it's best to do this in a Google doc since the format can be accessed from any device.
 You should also include a link to the article once it's published on your website; this will make it easier to incorporate it into emails, social media posts, backlinks, and comments.

 These are the essentials you need to include in your content calendar for it to be useful and for your site to be full of effective copywriting.